macicchino/Food_Insecurity/README.md

 <Details><Summary>Insecurity Table</Summary>

- The Insecurity Table shows the change by percentage of food insecurity from 2012-2017 by FIPS, state, and county.
+ The Insecurity Table shows the percent change of food insecurity from 2012-2017 by FIPS, state, and county.

 ![dev_4](Resources/Images/insecurity.png "Insecurity Image")
  </Details>